Scriptimate: an open source tool to create SVG animations in a coding way

 - It involves users CPU much more than playing video, on slower devices animation might lag

-So another idea came to our minds: what if we will use the browser to arrange all elements, allow the browser to render them perfectly, and after that take a screenshot.
+So another idea came to our minds: what if we use the browser to arrange all elements, allow the browser to render them perfectly, and after that take a screenshot.
 Then repeat for each frame, 25 frames per second, and... compile frames into a video file using an encoder.
 So we created Scriptimate which automated all these actions.

 Basically, Scriptimate is an OpenSource script (could be executed with npx without installation).
 All animations are defined in a simple way in a script file (.smte).
 Scriptimate command-line utility converts .smte file into mp4/webm/animaged gif.